Walk In Family Dentistry

 In kids, the jawbone might not be fully grown yet, which makes it hard to get the stability the implant needs.
 Also, the bone around the implant needs to be fused with it properly.
 This is called osseointegration, and it can go wrong in a jaw that is still growing.

-At a young age, especially children, they need Emergency Dentist North York and we are always by your side
+At a young age, especially children, they require an Emergency Dentist North York, and we are always by your side.

 Placing an Implant Might Interfere with Natural Tooth Eruption